 Matching 32 mutually beneficial mentoring relationships between members of the GYA initiative and at-risk scholars (as of November 2019), leading to increased professional network connections and opportunities for at-risk scholars.

-The successful selection of at-risk scholars into GYA membership, in the new cohort of members to be inaugurated in May 2019.
+The successful selection of at-risk scholars as new GYA members in 2019.

 Second skills training workshop planned to take place in September 2019, at Wolfson College, Oxford, UK.

 Looking forward, the At-Risk Scholars Initiative aims to expand partnerships with organisations that work with at-risk scholars in the Global South.